 You Turn: How To Fire Someone Nicely Today

 Have you had to learn how to let an account go in your business?
 Had you seen the red flags from the beginning?
-Or have you had learn how to fire someone nicely from your small biz?
+Or have you had learn how to terminate an employee nicely from your small biz?

 Ryan